Olimpiu Di Luppi

-Olimpiu Di Luppi (born Urcan, 1977) is a historian and author.
-Of Italian and Turkish heritage, he is a Permanent Resident in Singapore since 2002, where he works as a consultant on advanced research in Arts and Humanities.
+Olimpiu Di Luppi (né Urcan) is a historian and author.
+Of Italian and Turkish heritage, but born in Romania, he has been a Permanent Resident in Singapore since 2002, where he works as a consultant on advanced research in Arts and Humanities.
 He is a long-time contributor to Edward Winter's Chess Notes.

 The Capablanca Project

 On June 26, 2021, Di Luppi announced in Chess Notes the "Capablanca Project," which comprises a scholarly pictorial biography, a graphic novel and a documentary.
 According to his project's website, "In addition to a comprehensive chronicle, the aim is to salvage, restore and preserve material related to the Cuban marvel."